Almond Cream Cake

 At this point you’ll probably be questioning how in the world this is going to taste good on your precious cake.
 Trust me.
 It will.
 Here are the steps after the flour & milk mixture is cooked.

-• While this is cooling, take the granulated sugar and put it through your food processor to make the grains of sugar finer.
+- While this is cooling, take the granulated sugar and put it through your food processor to make the grains of sugar finer.
 Why do this?
 In the next step, you’ll cream the butter and sugar together until there is no graininess left.
 It will take less time if you process the sugar first.
-Or you can use a superfine sugar such as this one.
+Or you can use a superfine sugar.

-• Once the butter and sugar are completely creamed together (beating about 5 minutes), add the cooled flour mixture and beat the mixture with the wire whisk attachment for a good 5 minutes.
+- Whip the butter and sugar together for about 5 minutes, then add the cooled flour mixture.
+Beat the mixture with the wire whisk attachment for a good 5 minutes, scraping the sides of the bowl as needed.
 The mixture will go from having a separated look to coming together into a beautiful whipped cream.
-Just when you think it isn’t going to work it will start getting fluffy and look like a delicious whipped frosting.
+Just when you think it isn’t going to work it will start getting fluffy.
 Go ahead.
 Sneak a little taste.
 Just be warned that you may not be able to stop eating it.

 We wanted a nice, thick layer of frosting on our almond cream cake.
 If you’d just like a thin layer of frosting you can halve the frosting recipe.